Tewodros01/Song_Frontend/README.md

 ## Technologies Used

-- **Frontend**: Typescript, ReactJS, Redux Toolkit,  Redux - Saga
+- **Frontend**: TypeScript, ReactJS, Redux Toolkit, Redux-Saga, Styled System
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
-- **Additional Tools**: Redux (for state management), Axios (for HTTP requests),  Styled system: To style the app
+- **Additional Tools**: Axios (for HTTP requests)

 ## Installation

-To run the Song CRUD App locally, follow these steps:
+To run the frontend of the Song CRUD App locally, follow these steps:

 1. Clone the repository from GitHub: `git clone https://github.com/your/repository.git`

-2. Navigate to the project directory: `cd song_frontend`
+2. Navigate to the frontend directory: `cd song_frontend`

-3. Install dependencies for both frontend and backend:
+3. Install dependencies:
     ```
-    cd song_frontend
     yarn install
     ```

 4. Start the frontend development server:
     ```
-    cd frontend
     npm start
     ```

-8. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:3000`.

 ## Usage